Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-OpenAI-CogServe-Redis-Embeddings/README.md

 > **NOTE**
 > Our bicep template is using the [AKS-Construction](https://github.com/Azure/AKS-Construction) project to provision the AKS Cluster and assosiated cluster services/addons, in addition to the other workload specific resources

+ > **Important**
+ > Ensure you have enough quota to deploy the gpt-35-turbo and text-embedding-ada-002 models before running the command below.
+Failure to do this will lead to an "InsufficientQuota" error in the model deployment.
+Most subscriptions have quota of 1 of these models, so if you already have either of those models deployed, you might not be able to deploy another one in the same subscription and you might have to use that deployment as your model instead to proceed.

 ```bash
 INFRA_RESULT=($(az deployment group create \
         -g $RGNAME  \